Abstract: The article tries to pinpoint a collective complex

-Symbolic poverty, I argue, goes hand in hand with an inflated consciousness.
-It depends on the way in which people cling to stale and bloodless values of consciousness.
-Consciousness is being overvalued, something which creates an inflation of the human ego.
+Symbolic poverty goes hand in hand with an inflated consciousness.
+It depends on the way in which citizens cling to stale and bloodless conscious values.
+The conscious side is being overvalued, something which creates an inflation of the human ego.
 A most conspicuous example is the well-known political ambition according to which all forms of human suffering must be removed from the face of the earth.
 Such an exaggerated idealistic consciousness cannot bear with the dark side of existence, which is brushed aside and neglected.
 This occurs ceremonially but not effectually.
 A most popular conscious agenda is the conceited notion that evil, in all its forms, can and will be conquered by the human endeavour.
 Hidden behind this notion is an unconscious rationale.
 An inflated and idealistic conscious standpoint is really predicated on overcompensation, a defensive attempt at holding the dark forces of unconscious nature at bay.

 We may observe a similar phenomenon at times of looming crisis.
 At the very point when things are about to take a catastrophic turn for the worse, companies furnish their luxurious office buildings with fountains and hanging gardens, and executives are lavished with great bonuses.
 In this fashion, due to a compensatory tendency, the conscious attitude is being inflated.
 By an almost religious logic, the entirety of the global community must needs be involved.
-All the peoples on earth have the “right” to all the boons of the welfare state and must henceforth be thoroughly relieved of suffering.
+All of the earth’s inhabitants have the “right” to all the boons of the welfare state and must henceforth be thoroughly relieved of hardship.

 The Chinese Taoist philosopher Chuang-tzu (4th century BC) was bitterly antagonistic to the strong society, in any form.
-His thinking contrasts strongly with the average Westerner’s frame of mind, today’.
-He sometimes tends to the extreme, but this makes his cogent points all the clearer.
+His thinking contrasts strongly with the average Westerner’s frame of mind.
+He sometimes tends to the extreme; but this makes his cogent points all the clearer.
 His thoughts are almost antithetical to today’s celebrated notion of society as a good mother.
-Chuang-tzu’s philosophy is a potent remedy for the upsurge of matriarchal sentiment and concomitant inflationary conscious ideas and mores.
+Chuang-tzu’s philosophy is a potent remedy for the upsurge of matriarchal sentiment and concomitant inflationary ideas and mores.
 From the chapter ‘Broken Suitcases’: